brnt-toast/brnt-toast/README.md

-# Find and Patch Bugs ..
+# NTS: Find and Patch Bugs ..
 Send a Pull ..
 No Matter How Hard

 <!--
 **brnt-toast/brnt-toast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.